mrromanmiah/hyggex/README.md

  ## Usage

-Once the project is set up, you can run it locally with the following command:
+Once the project is set up, you can run it locally with the following command: `npm run dev`
-    ```bash
-    npm run dev

 This command will start the development server and open the application in your default web browser.
 If the browser doesn't open automatically, you can visit http://localhost:5173 to view the application.